+Menu "Navigate..."

-- Menu "Navigate..." - Contextual menu of the track in the tracks list (long click on the track in the tracks lists).
-The tracks list also features a direct access button to the navigation function. - Contextual menu of the track on the map (long click on the track on the map).
+- Contextual menu of the track in the tracks list (long click on the track in the tracks lists).
+The tracks list also features a direct access button to the navigation function. - Contextual menu of the track on the map (long click on the track on the map). - Navigate' button is also available in properties window.